imagej/imagej.github.io/pages/Scripting.md

 ## General key bindings

-  - : bring the previously typed command.
+  - {% include Key content="up" %}: bring the previously typed command.

-  - : bring the next typed command.
+  - {% include Key content="down" %}: bring the next typed command.
+  - {% include Key content="enter" %} or {% include Key content="return"

-  - or : execute the contents of the prompt.
+    %}: execute the contents of the prompt.

 ## Multiline editing and keybindings

 You can enlarge the prompt by dragging the middle bar.

-  - : create a new line within the prompt.
+  - {% include key content="Shift||Enter" %}: create a new line within
+    the prompt.

-  - : move to the line above within the prompt.
+  - {% include key content="Shift||Up" %}: move to the line above within
+    the prompt.

-  - : move to the line below within the prompt.
+  - {% include key content="Shift|Down" %}: move to the line below
+    within the prompt.

 ## Selecting and executing text from the screen